All Episodes

 This is the media defining the narrative.

-In order for somebody to come forward, you could be pushed by somebody else.
+In order for somebody to come forward, you could be pushed by somebody else, correct?

-Now, here's the media dismissing, let's see, Paula Jones and Juanita Broderick and Kathleen Willie, you know, Brian Gumbel on MBC, Charlie Gibson, Good Morning America, uh, Evan Thomas,
+Now, here's the media dismissing, let's see, Paula Jones and Juanita Broderick and Kathleen Willey, you know, Brian Gumbel on NBC, Charlie Gibson, Good Morning America, Evan Thomas, you know, formerly at Newsweek, and all these people.

 Some sleazy woman with big hair coming out of the trailer.